FrankWorldview/blockchain/solidity/React.md

 The main difference between useState and useEffect in React lies in their purpose and functionality:

 # Purpose:
-+ useState: Used to create and manage state within a functional component.
++ `useState`: Used to create and manage state within a functional component.
 It stores values that can change over time, and when you update these values, React re-renders the component to reflect the new state.
-+ useEffect: Used to manage side effects in a component, which are operations that don’t directly impact the rendered output but might involve asynchronous work, external interactions, or clean-up actions.
++ `useEffect`: Used to manage side effects in a component, which are operations that don’t directly impact the rendered output but might involve asynchronous work, external interactions, or clean-up actions.
 Examples include fetching data, setting up subscriptions, updating the DOM, or managing timers.

 # Usage:
-+ useState: Defines a state variable and a function to update it.
++ `useState`: Defines a state variable and a function to update it.
 ```
 const [value, setValue] = useState(initialValue);
 ```

-`#000000`
-`#ffffff`
-+ useEffect: Runs a function when the component mounts, updates, or unmounts.
++ `useEffect`: Runs a function when the component mounts, updates, or unmounts.
 You can specify dependencies to control when the effect should re-run.
 ```
 useEffect(() => {
   // Code that runs after the component mounts or updates.